David Godfrey Dermatology

 There is now a set way to diagnose atopic dermatitis using the criteria shown opposite and I follow this method.

 If a dog has at least five of these features then atopic dermatitis is a possibility BUT other causes of itch will also cause these problems and so it is vital to make sure that they are not present and have been ruled out.
-Dogs with atopic dermatitis also commonly have recurrent ear problems and itchiness and infections on their faces, abdominal skin and legs. |

 The Favrot criteria (adapted) for diagnosing canine atopic dermatitis